Work-based learning information for industry and employers

 We expect that networks of provision may change over time, as industry needs change.

 Note that while industry will inform TEC’s knowledge of the network, it is not appropriate for industry to comment on the specific providers TEC funds.
-TEC will work with Industry Skills Boards to understand what network of provision is required, and will best meet their needs.
+TEC will work with ISBs to understand what network of provision is required and will best meet their needs.

 Network of provision webinar

-We ran two webinars on 7 August (3pm and 6pm).
+We ran two webinars on 7 August for industry to explain what the network of work-based learning provision is, and how industry can contribute.
 Both covered the same content.
 A recording of these webinars is available below.

 Note: These were introductory webinars.
 There will be detailed engagement with specific sectors in late 2025 and 2026.